Best Bike Bell

 This is where this product really shines.
 If you want something that is going to be able to get incredibly loud- this is going to be your best option.
 Plus, you can opt to give the trigger a half pull to make a quieter ding.

-The downside to this design is that it comes in at a much higher price point than most, and may be one of the most expensive designs out there on the market.
+The downside to this design is that it comes in at a much higher price point than most, and might be one of the most expensive designs out there on the market.
 However, considering the high-quality materials used, this is going to be well worth the price tag in our option.

 For those that want something that is really going to be able to sing, this design from Crane E-ne is going to be your best bet if you need something to be loud that will announce to everyone that you are coming up behind them.